Liver Cancer Program

 Assistant Professor of Medicine, Liver Diseases

-Douglas Dieterich, MD
+Douglas Dietrich, MD

 Professor of Medicine, Liver Diseases

-Marcelo E. Facciuto, MD, MPH
+Marcelo Facciuto, MD

-Alex Federman, MD, MPH
+Alex Federman, MD, Phd

 Associate Professor of Medicine, General Internal Medicine